 I'm stuck with a "Babylon" version of the "search the web" facility on the toolbar to the right of the address bar.
 I've searched for access to it but had no success.
 Can anyone help?

-If it is a search engine in the search bar, see the Search bar - add, change and manage search engines on Firefox article for details of how to remove a search engine.
+If it is a search engine in the search bar, see the Use the Search bar in Firefox and manage search engines article for details of how to remove a search engine.

 If you have the Babylon Toolbar, follow the procedure in the Disable or remove Add-ons article, in particular the section on uninstalling extensions and themesRead this answer in context 41